 4. Set priorities using data

-Urgent doesn’t mean important.
-Without data, teams prioritize whatever landed in their inbox last.
-Use objective metrics to rank work by what matters most.
+Urgent requests often mask low-value work.
+Without data, teams tend to prioritize whatever arrived in their inbox last.
+Use objective metrics to rank work by:

 - Revenue potential: direct impact on business growth.